Donders-Institute/bidscoin/README.md

 ### Required source data structure
 BIDScoin will take your (raw) source data as well as a YAML file with the key-value mapping (dictionary) information as input, and returns a BIDS folder as output.
 The source data input folder should be organised according to a `/sub-identifier/[ses-identifier]/seriesfolder/dicomfile` structure.
 This data organization is how users receive their data from the (Siemens) scanners at the [DCCN](https://www.ru.nl/donders/) (NB: the `ses-identifier` sub-folder is optional and can be left out).

-- If your data is not already organized in this way, you can use the handy [dicomsort.py](./bidscoin/dicomsort.py) command-line utility to move your unordered or DICOMDIR ordered DICOM-files into a `seriesfolder` organization with the DICOM series-folders being named [SeriesNumber]-[SeriesDescription].
+- If your data is not already organized in this way, you can use the handy [dicomsort](./bidscoin/dicomsort.py) command-line utility to move your unordered or DICOMDIR ordered DICOM-files into a `seriesfolder` organization with the DICOM series-folders being named [SeriesNumber]-[SeriesDescription].
 Series folders contain a single data type and are typically acquired in a single run.

-- Another command-line utility that can be helpful in organizing your source data is [rawmapper.py](./bidscoin/rawmapper.py).
+- Another command-line utility that can be helpful in organizing your source data is [rawmapper](./bidscoin/rawmapper.py).
 This utility can show you the overview (map) of all the values of DICOM-fields of interest in your data-set and, optionally, use these fields to rename your source data sub-folders (this can be handy e.g. if you manually entered subject-identifiers as [Additional info] at the scanner console and you want to use these to rename your subject folders).

 > If these utilities do not satisfy your needs, then have a look at this [reorganize_dicom_files](https://github.com/robertoostenveld/bids-tools/blob/master/doc/reorganize_dicom_files.md) tool.

 ### Coining your source data to BIDS
-Having an organized source data folder, the actual data-set conversion to BIDS is performed by the [(1a)](#step-1a-running-the-bidsmapper) the `bidsmapper.py`, [(1b)](#step-1b-running-the-bidseditor) the `bidseditor.py` and [(2)](#step-2-running-the-bidscoiner) the `bidscoiner.py` command-line tools.
+Having an organized source data folder, the actual data-set conversion to BIDS is performed by the [(1a)](#step-1a-running-the-bidsmapper) the `bidsmapper`, [(1b)](#step-1b-running-the-bidseditor) the `bidseditor` and [(2)](#step-2-running-the-bidscoiner) the `bidscoiner` command-line tools.
 The `bidsmapper` makes a map of the different kind of datatypes in your source dataset, with the `bidseditor` you can edit this map, and the `bidscoiner` does the actual work to convert the source data into BIDS.
 By default (but see the `-i` option of the bidsmapper below), step 1a automatically launches step 1b, so in it's simplest form, all you need to do to convert your raw source data into BIDS is to run two simple commands, e.g.:
    ```
-   bidsmapper.py sourcefolder bidsfolder
+   bidsmapper sourcefolder bidsfolder
-   bidscoiner.py sourcefolder bidsfolder
+   bidscoiner sourcefolder bidsfolder
    ```

 #### Step 1a: Running the bidsmapper

-    usage: bidsmapper.py [-h] [-b BIDSMAP] [-t TEMPLATE] [-n SUBPREFIX] [-m SESPREFIX] [-i {0,1,2}] [-v]
+    usage: bidsmapper [-h] [-b BIDSMAP] [-t TEMPLATE] [-n SUBPREFIX] [-m SESPREFIX] [-i {0,1,2}] [-v]
                       sourcefolder bidsfolder

     Creates a bidsmap.yaml YAML file in the bidsfolder/code/bidscoin that maps the information from all raw source data to the BIDS labels.
 You can check and edit the bidsmap file with